YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 For crown planning, this matters a lot.
 The crown can expand.
 A small treated area today can become surrounded by future thinning if the disease process is not controlled.

-Crown medication and crown surgery should not be treated as opposing slogans.
+Crown medication and crown surgery cannot be treated as opposing slogans.
 Diagnosis comes first, stabilization is considered when useful, and surgery follows when the plan is clear.

 If a clinic promises to cover everything in one session, slow down and look at the cost of that promise.
 Donor safety, density, naturalness, and future options can all be weakened when the plan tries to solve every area at once.